Welcome to Our Home

 From the Isshiki clan of the 16th century to today’s Catholic heritage

-Our family’s history stretches back to the 16th century when we were known as the Isshiki clan.
-During the tumultuous era of warring daimyōs, as powerful families fought for the title of shogun, the Isshiki—governors of Iwataki and Ishida—found themselves in fierce battle with the Hosokawa clan, governors of nearby Miyazu.
+Our family’s history stretches back to the 16th century when we were known as the Ishiki clan.
+During the tumultuous era of warring clans, as powerful families fought for the title of shogun, the Ishiki clan also found themselves in fierce battle with the nearby governors.

-This conflict, carried out under the command of the ambitious Oda Nobunaga, left its mark on the land.
-One street in Ishida still bears the name “The Slope of Battle” in remembrance of those times.
+This conflict left its mark on the land.
+One street in Ishida still bears the name“The Slope of Battle” in remembrance of those times.

-After the Hosokawa victory, some members of the Isshiki clan changed their name to Yamazoe and resettled in Ishida.
-A small hill, once used to monitor enemy movements over the Iwataki plains and sea, is now the Yamazoe family cemetery.
-Each year, our relatives gather here to clean and care for the graves—keeping alive a sense of connection, history, and belonging.
+After this, some members of the Ishiki clan changed their name to Yamazoe and resettled in the Ishida district.
+A small hill, once used to monitor enemy movements over the Iwataki plains and sea, is now the family cemetery.

 Our Home